Royce Gracie: UFC 2

-Gracie returned to defend his title four months later at UFC 2, this tournament would have sixteen fighters and he would have to defeat four opponents in order to become the champion.
-Gracie began his defense of the title by submitting Japanese Karatedo Daido Juku and Kyokushin karateka Minoki Ichihara after a five-minute bout, his longest yet.
+Gracie returned to defend his title four months later at UFC 2, this tournament would have sixteen fighters and he would have to defeat four opponents to become the champion.
+Gracie began his defense of the title by submitting Japanese Karatedo Daido Juku and Kyokushin karateka Minoki Ichihara after a five-minute bout, his longest yet, with a lapel choke (which was possible as Ichihara was wearing a Karategi).
 Advancing into the quarterfinals, Royce Gracie fought Five Animals Kung Fu practitioner and future Pancrase veteran Jason DeLucia, whom he had already fought and defeated before in one of the "Gracie Challenges" in 1991.
 Gracie submitted DeLucia via armbar just over a minute into the bout.
-Gracie then submitted 250-lb Judo and Taekwondo black belt Remco Pardoel with a lapel choke, and arrived at the finals against kickboxer Patrick Smith, who had previously participated at UFC 1.
+Gracie then submitted 250-lb Judo and Taekwondo black belt Remco Pardoel with a lapel choke (as Pardoel was wearing a Judogi), and arrived at the finals against kickboxer Patrick Smith, who had previously participated at UFC 1.
 Showing his superior grappling skills, Gracie easily took Smith to the ground and won the fight via submission to punches.

 UFC 3

 Royce Gracie entered UFC 3 now as twice-champion and as the favorite to win.
-The amount of fighters was scaled down back to eight like the first edition.
+The number of fighters was scaled down back to eight like the first edition.
 Royce was matched up in the first round against Kimo Leopoldo, a representative of Taekwondo and former high school wrestler.
-Leopoldo utilized his wrestling background to dominate the grappling exchanges, denying several of Gracie's takedowns and even took his back.
+Leopoldo used his wrestling background to dominate the grappling exchanges, denying several of Gracie's takedowns and even took his back.
 As both men began to tire, Gracie held down Leopoldo by grabbing onto his pony tail, eventually submitting him with an armbar at 4:40 of round one.
-However, he withdrew from his next fight with Gōjū-ryū karateka Harold Howard before it began due to exhaustion and dehydration.
-Royce entered into the ring and threw in the towel.
+However, he withdrew from his next fight with Harold Howard before it began due to exhaustion and dehydration.
+Royce entered the ring and threw in the towel.
 This was the first event which Gracie did not win.

 UFC 4

-Gracie began the UFC 4 by submitting 51-year-old Karateka and Kung fu film actor Ron van Clief in the opening round with a rear-naked choke near the four-minute mark.
+Gracie began UFC 4 by submitting 51-year-old Karateka and Kung Fu film actor Ron van Clief in the opening round with a rear-naked choke near the four-minute mark.
 In the semi-finals, he fought American Kenpo Karate specialist Keith Hackney, who was able to defend Gracie's takedowns for four minutes until he was submitted by an armbar.

 Gracie's final tournament bout was against Dan Severn, a former Pan American freestyle wrestling gold medalist.
 Severn dominated the fight, securing takedowns and maintaining top control throwing ground and pound for nearly fifteen minutes.
 However Gracie eventually managed to secure a triangle choke for the submission victory at 15:49 of round one.
 The match extended beyond the pay-per-view time slot and viewers, who missed the end of the fight, demanded their money back.